Biden says no change on 'strategic ambiguity' as Taiwan overshadows Quad talks | Politics

 The four leaders said in a joint statement issued after their talks that they "discussed their respective responses to the conflict in Ukraine and the ongoing tragic humanitarian crisis".
 In an apparent concession to India, which has long had close ties with Russia, the words "Russia" or "Russian" did not appear in the statement.

-Kishida told a news conference the leaders, including Prime Minister Narendra Modi of India, had shared their concerns about Ukraine and all four agreed on the importance of the rule of law, sovereignty, and territorial integrity.
-But Biden's comment on Taiwan, which was not even an official agenda topic at the Quad meeting, was the focus of much of the attention of the delegations and media.
+Kishida told a news conference the leaders, including Prime Minister Narendra Modi of India, had shared their concerns about Ukraine and all four agreed on the importance of the rule of law, sovereignty and territorial integrity.
+But Biden's comment on Taiwan, which was not even on the official agenda at the Quad meeting, was the focus of much of the attention of the delegations and media.

 "The policy has not changed at all.
 I stated that when I made my statement yesterday," he said after the talks with his Quad colleagues.
 China considers Taiwan an inalienable part of its territory and says it is the most sensitive and important issue in its relationship with Washington.

-Biden's Monday comment, when he volunteered U.S. military support for Taiwan, was the latest in a series of apparently off-the-cuff assertions that suggest his personal inclination is to defend it.
-Some critics have said he has misspoken on the issue or made a gaffe, but other analysts have suggested that given Biden's extensive foreign policy experience and the context in which he made the remarks, next to Kishida and after the Russian invasion of Ukraine, he had not spoken in error.
+Biden's comment on Monday, when he volunteered U.S. military support for Taiwan, was the latest in a series of apparently off-the-cuff assertions that suggest his personal inclination is to defend the island.
+Some critics have said he has mis-spoken on the issue, or made a gaffe, but other analysts have suggested that given Biden's extensive foreign policy experience and the context in which he made the remarks, next to Kishida and after the Russian invasion of Ukraine, he had not spoken in error.

+Other analysts and advisers said Biden would be carrying a clear message to China during his trip - don't try what Russia did in Ukraine anywhere in Asia, especially not Taiwan.
 A Chinese foreign ministry spokesman said on Tuesday that the one-China principle could not be shaken and that no force in the world, including the United States, could stop China from achieving "complete reunification".

+Biden left Tokyo shortly after sunset on his way back home.
 'GLOBAL ISSUE'

-Biden condemned Russia's invasion of Ukraine, saying it had global ramifications.
-"Russia's assault of Ukraine only heightens the importance of those goals of fundamental principles of international order, territorial integrity, and sovereignty.
+Speaking to reporters, Biden condemned Russia's invasion of Ukraine, saying it had global ramifications.
+"Russia's assault of Ukraine only heightens the importance of those goals of fundamental principles of international order, territorial integrity and sovereignty.
 International law, human rights must always be defended regardless of where they're violated in the world," he said.

 Kishida echoed Biden's condemnation of Russia, saying its invasion "shakes the foundation of international order" and was a direct challenge to the principles of the United Nations.
 "We should not allow similar things to happen in the Indo-Pacific region," he said.